codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 Traditional and Strict Rules
 ============================

-CI4 has two kind of Validation rule classes.
+CI4 has two kinds of Validation rule classes.
 The default rule classes (**Traditional Rules**) have the namespace ``CodeIgniter\Validation``, and the new classes (**Strict Rules**) have ``CodeIgniter\Validation\StrictRules``, which provide strict validation.